-You can also access it as a word version [DOCX, 83 KB]
+You can also access it as a Word version [DOCX, 83 KB] [DOCX, 83 KB]

-Look out for the next What We Have Understood update later in June.
+The next What We Have Understood update will be posted in July.

-Independent Advisors support the development of the National Strategy and Action Plans.
+Independent Advisors are supporting the development of the National Strategy and Action Plans.
 Appointed for their expertise, leadership and understanding of the family violence and sexual violence system their role is to: